roelzkie15/roelzkie15/README.md

 # Hi there, I'm Roel! 👋

-I worked at a Fintech company.
+I work at a Fintech company.

 In my free time, I'm working on a simple password manager **MellonPass** as a side project _(wanna join? 😸)_ to learn Cryptography, Svelte, Kubernetes, and DevOps.